Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/CodinGamePuzzles.md

 III.
 Power of Thor Episode 1
 Extra for HL and motivated SL: iV.
 There is no spoon - Episode 1

+Comments:

+At the begin I quite did not get the purpose of the exercise and I did not understant how to code specifically.
+But I talked with alex and he explain me what I have to do and them I could code, is missing one code that I am kind of confuse but I will do more research about python coding and I expect to be done with it in the next few days.